deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 Another thing to notice is we have broken up our read into two parts.
 This, as we remember, is because we can only read/write 32-bits at a time - so we must do it twice to achieve a 64-bit read/write.

-It is important to note that we will _not_ step through the debugger ever `read64()` and `write64()` function call.
+It is important to note that we will _not_ step through the debugger every `read64()` and `write64()` function call.
 This is because we, in great detail, have already viewed our arbitrary write primitive in action within WinDbg.
 We already know what it looks like to corrupt `dataview2->buffer` using the builtin `DataView` method `setUint32()`, and then using the same method, on behalf of `dataview2`, to actually overwrite the buffer with our own data.
 Because of this, anything performed here on out in WinDbg will be purely for exploitation reasons.
 Here is what this looks like when executed in `ch.exe`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/2typeconfusion63.png" alt="">